-There are a few indications that you can use to keep an eye on the condition of your water heater.
+There are a few indications that you can leverage to keep an eye on the condition of your water heater.
 You’ll want to be watching for them to keep your equipment in the best condition.

 Here are five likely signs it could be time to replace your water heater in Sharonville.